 It is blatantly obvious in what it is trying to do, but the descriptions are more in the 1920s than any history book could ever take you.
 I’ve been trying to figure out if this was something that was done in other cities during this time – so far Azure Lure is the only promotional novel I’ve found put out by businesses and individuals.

 But, Azure Lure was’t the first novel to promote tourism in Asheville.
 In 1875 “Christian Reid,” the pen name of Frances FIsher Tiernan (whose father was a senior official of the Southern Railroad) published The Land of the Sky as a serial in Appleton’s Journal.
 It later was published as a novel by D. Appleton and Company in New York.
 This novel popularized Asheville as “the land of the sky” – terminology still in use today in promotion of the city.
-But rather than being purely promotional, The Land of the Sky was part of a “larger body of travel novels written by women after the Civil War,” according to Richard Starnes Creating the Land of the Sky.
+But rather than being purely promotional, The Land of the Sky was part of a “larger body of travel novels written by women after the Civil War,” according to Richard Starnes, author of Creating the Land of the Sky.
 It not only serves as a travel guide, but it also gave a female voice to the literary scene of Victorian America.

 Azure Lure on the other hand, is seemingly written by multiple individuals.
 The forward was written by Harvey Holleman who won a contest conducted by the Asheville Daily Citizen.
 Mr. Holleman also came up with the title of the novel.
 Rev. Louis Joseph Bour wrote The History of Sr. Lawrence Catholic Church, and Maud Mooney Turpin writes about John’s excursion to Lake Junaluska.